 I would love to see more VPNs provide such detailed server information!

 Depending on your device, platform and VPN, you may be able to change the type of encryption you’re using.

-Note: Before playing with protocols, study their differences and find out about any possible risks associated with them.
-Read about the VPN protocol differences and encryption standards they use here.
-In some cases, VPNs allow you to change the encryption algorithm too but it's a good idea to let the VPN client decide on that unless you know what you are doing.
+Note: Before playing with protocols, study their differences and determine any possible risks associated with them.
+You can read about the VPN protocol differences and encryption standards they use here.
+In some cases, VPNs allow you to change the encryption algorithm, too, but it's a good idea to let the VPN client decide on that unless you know what you are doing.

 #5: Use a wired connection

-WiFi can literally untie your hands from any wire requirements but it can cost you speed if you are far away from the router or if you have multiple devices on the same network.
-This is a result of wireless connection channels being shared between the number of devices you have connected on them.
-So, if you have multiple phones and computers connected to your home WiFi you may experience reduced connection speed.
+WiFi can untie your hands from any wire requirements, but it can cost you speed if you are far away from the router or have multiple devices on the same network.
+This results from wireless connection channels being shared between the number of devices you have connected on them.
+So, if you have multiple phones and computers connected to your home WiFi, you may experience reduced connection speed.
 In that case, consider switching to a wired connection for faster connectivity.

 #6: Check your firewall or antivirus software